Is the Ketogenic Diet Acidic?

 To compare, a healthy person could fast for 20 days (a deep ketogenic stimulus) and only reach 5 or 6 mmol/L. Reaching this state of 20 mmol/L of ketones is dangerous as it makes the blood dangerously acidic and increases the viscosity of blood which can be potentially fatal.

 Luckily, reaching this state through a ketogenic diet if you are a healthy person is virtually impossible.
 As we will discuss, there are certain factors that make a ketogenic diet acidic.
-Even in these cases however, reaching the state of urgency found in keto acidosis is nearly impossible.
+Even in these cases, however, reaching the state of urgency found in keto acidosis is nearly impossible.

 Is A Ketogenic Diet Acidic?

 A properly formulated ketogenic diet has massive health benefits and is actually one of the safest and most reliable ways of improving the body’s ability to heal from many different conditions.
-While it may take a week or two for the average person to become fully fat-adapted, afterwards most people report improved mood and energy levels across the board.
+While it may take a week or two for the average person to become fully fat-adapted, afterward most people report improved mood and energy levels across the board.

 Additionally, a ketogenic diet may actually have an alkaline effect on the body as well as a dramatic anti-inflammatory effect.
 So, when people are concerned with a ketogenic diet being acidic, it is understandable, but fortunately is far from the truth.